How to Close a Savings Account: Complete Guide

 Finding an Account That Meets Your Needs

-Even if you’ve been with the same bank forever, it’s worth taking a pulse check from time to time to ensure that your savings account meets your financial needs and is helping you get closer to achieving your goals.
+Even if you’ve been with the same bank forever, it’s worth taking a pulse check from time to time to ensure that your current savings and checking accounts meet your financial needs and are helping you get closer to achieving your goals.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.